tjanszen/project-potato/docs/agent_memory/custom_gpt/writing_rules.md

 If you detect that `mark_completed_and_get_feedback` is failing or unavailable, automatically fall back to the above methods and report success/failure explicitly in your result.

+Server Architecture Reminder
+- The **production server entrypoint is `index.js` at the project root`.
+- The file `server/index.ts` exists but is **legacy/unused** — do **not** add routes or middleware here.
+- All backend changes (routes, middleware, APIs, feature flags, CSV parsing, etc.) must go in **index.js**.
+- When implementing server-side features, always edit **index.js** unless explicitly instructed otherwise.

 ~~~

 ---